kpeeters/cadabra2/windows/README.md

 * Now build relevant projects from the cadabra2.sln

 #### CURRENT STATUS
-* Basic latex gtk frontend client is functional
-* Install process through cmake and msvc is functional
+* GTK frontend client and install process through cmake is functional
-* Math errors?!!?
-Need to get a clean build going with latest code in vm to see if it is platform dependent or something has been broken in this process
+* Startup connecting to server occasionally fails, so do another refactor of that
+* All the notebooks need at least one test-run as there have been subtle functionality changes due to portability
+  * bianchi_identities.cnb crashes on the last line
 * Looking into using adwaita project to get the adwaita icons, although the overhead may not justify the 4 or 5 files that are actually referenced.
 May be more useful to track them down and just convert to the other theme for this build.
+* Test the install of cadabra2cadabra

 #### TODO
 * Make gmp a sub-project of cadabra2